You will need: -

 Days of the week

 Everyday when you get up talk to your grown up about what day it is.
 You can also tell them what day it was yesterday and what day it will be tomorrow.
 Practice this everyday and you can all learn one of these days of the week songs!

 Use an empty bottle to create your own bubbles.
-Do you remember when we did this at school?
 Try and find different size bottles to test out, you could even make a gigantic bubble blower with sticks and string like below.
 Mix up the bubble mixture from the recipe below, how big or small can you make your bubbles?